ng-Classic/ng-classic/aio/content/guide/lifecycle-hooks.md

 }
 ```

-Like `ngOnDestroy`, `DestroyRef` works in any Angular Classicservice, directive, component, or pipe.
+Like `ngOnDestroy`, `DestroyRef` works in any Angular Classic service, directive, component, or pipe.

 ### `takeUntilDestroyed`